Gili Air information.....

 Zipp’s (next to Manta Dive) serves food and drinks for the Manta Dive operation and is a popular meeting spot for late afternoon beers.
 There’s a reasonable amount of restaurants on Gili Air offering good value varieties of Indonesian, Western and European food.
 Mostly located along the main strip of beach on the east coast, each café and restaurant shares the same stunning views across to Mount Rinjani.

-Frangipani Garden Restaurant is situated at Coconut Cottages about half way up the main beach strip and is setback in the coconut plantations serving appetising local and Western dishes.
+Frangipani Garden Restaurant is situated at Coconut Cottages about half way up the main beach strip and is setback in the coconut plantations serving appetizing local and Western dishes.
 The Sasak inspired `Rice Table’ needs to be ordered at least one day in advance and is a perfect feast for small and medium size groups and couples.

 Gili Air Santay is renowned for their Thai dishes although it’s only one example of their wide selection of cuisines from around the world.

 Mirage Coffee Bar and Bakery is the place to head to for a full English breakfast.
-Although situated on the quieter far northen side of the island the trip is well worth the effort for tasty homemade sandwiches and is an ideal spot for a sunset drink.
+Although situated on the quieter far northern side of the island the trip is well worth the effort for tasty homemade sandwiches and is an ideal spot for a sunset drink.

 SURF GILI AIR

 What Gili Air is less known for is the fickle but sometimes quality surf scene.
-The right hand break to the south west of the island is known as `Playgili’ and is far from a playground as the wave jacks up for a speed run over the jagged coral heads and rocks providing solid barrelling sections.
+The right hand break to the south west of the island is known as `Playgili’ and is far from a playground as the wave jacks up for a speed run over the jagged coral heads and rocks providing solid barreling sections.